 Organization, structure, and self-management are areas of great difficulty for students with ADHD.
 You can assist this student with developing structure by being specific about assignments, deadlines, instructions, and expectations.
 Lists, reminder, schedules are outlines are very important.
 Break tasks into small parts and provide frequent feedback.
 Help the student develop "memory tricks" such as rhyming, associating, coding, etc. to manage extensive or complex new material.
 In class, make frequent eye contact but avoid singling this student out in front of others.
 Plan more frequent short breaks, or allow this student to leave the room briefly as needed.

-DisAbled Student Support Services does not expect you to change course guidelines or standards.
+Student Disability Services does not expect you to change course guidelines or standards.
 The purpose of accommodations is to ensure equal educational opportunity.
-If you have any questions, please do not hesitate to call disAbled Student Support Services at 770-423-6443.
+If you have any questions, please do not hesitate to call Student Disability Services at 770-423-6443.